 (slight irritation)

-What have you got against the soul?
+What have you got against the soul, old friend?

 DEVIL